hands-on-scala/hands-on-scala.github.io/content/post/options.md

 # Handling missing values in Scala: Options

-Whenever we want to use a value that is not readily available yet -- for example, when we call a function to compute or fetch something -- we can not be sure if things go as were planned.
+Whenever we want to use a value that is not readily available yet -- for example, when we call a function to compute or fetch something over the network -- we can not be sure if things go as were planned.
 What if the database connection is down?
 What if the user typed in an invalid string?